tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

 ---
-title: "A Summary of Girard's Triangular Desire & the Novelistic Revelation"
+title: "A Summary of Girard's Triangular Desire & The Novelistic Revelation"
-date: 2020-03-24T06:59:05-04:00
+date: 2020-04-15T06:59:05-04:00
-draft: true
+draft: false

 ---

 Triangular desire, aka mimetic desire, the precursor to mimetic theory,